Maine: Passenger

 The Downeaster passenger train, operated by Amtrak, provides passenger service between Brunswick and Boston's North Station, with stops in Freeport, Portland, Old Orchard Beach, Saco, and Wells.
 The Downeaster makes five daily trips.

 Freight

-Freight service throughout the state is provided by a handful of regional and shortline carriers: Pan Am Railways (formerly known as Guilford Rail System), which operates the former Boston & Maine and Maine Central railroads; St. Lawrence and Atlantic Railroad; Maine Eastern Railroad; Central Maine and Quebec Railway; and New Brunswick Southern Railway.
+Freight service throughout the state is provided by a handful of regional and shortline carriers: Pan Am Railways (formerly known as Guilford Rail System), which operates the former Boston and Maine and Maine Central railroads; St. Lawrence and Atlantic Railroad; Maine Eastern Railroad; Central Maine and Quebec Railway; and New Brunswick Southern Railway.

 Shipping

 Cargo

 The International Marine Terminal in Portland provides shipping container transport.
 In 2021 an estimated 36,700 shipping containers moved through the terminal.
 In 2017, a total of 17,515 shipping containers were transported.
 The Icelandic shipping company Eimskip opened its United States headquarters in Portland in 2013.
 Its ships stop in Portland once a week in a route that includes Atlantic Canada and Iceland with connections to northern Europe and Asia.
 In 2015, the terminal moved 10,500 containers.
 The Maine Port Authority in 2016 began a $15.5 million expansion and improvement of the terminal.
 The Maine Port Authority leased the International Marine Terminal from the city of Portland in 2009.